Yellow 6385 metres, CR73.5/143

 2/ Killarney was the first club to have bent grass greens in South Africa, back in 1970, on the recommendation of Robert Trent Jones.
 At the time most greens had indigenous cynodon grasses.

-3/ Former SA Amateur champion Ryan Dreyer has won the club championship five years in a row, eight times in all, and shares the course record of 60.
+3/ Former SA Amateur champion Ryan Dreyer has won the club championship six years in a row, nine times in all, and shares the course record of 60.
 He won the SA Amateur at Benoni CC in 2009 at age 36, and has represented South Africa.

 4/ Mark McNulty won two Sunshine Tour titles at Killarney 16 years apart, the 1982 Sharp Classic (274) and 1998 Vodacom Players Championship (275).
 Denis Watson had a 61 in the Sharp Classic which was only the second time a 61 had been scored in South Africa.